-Live streaming is also an option via most social media platforms, including Twitter, Instagram, Facebook, LinkedIn and Youtube, and provides a great opportunity to announce your brand’s upcoming projects or promote the ones which are already in production, too!
+Live streaming is also an option via most social media platforms, including X (Twitter), Instagram, Facebook, LinkedIn, TikTok, and Youtube, and provides a great opportunity to announce your brand’s upcoming projects or promote the ones already in production, too!

 Whether it’s giveaways or quizzes, contests can help create engagement for your brand on social media.